denv3rr/clear/docs/platform_services.md

 Use these templates to run the CLEAR API as a background service.
 The web UI can be served by a reverse proxy or by a separate front-end service (Vite in dev).

+Notes:
+- Use `CLEAR_WEB_API_KEY` to gate API access in production and set it in service environments.
+- Load `.env` in your service environment if you rely on feed credentials.

 ## Windows (NSSM)

 1) Install NSSM: https://nssm.cc/